linuxsoftware/ls.joyous/docs/topics/settings.rst

 ``JOYOUS_DEFEND_FORMS``
 ----------------------

-Default: False.
+Default: ``False``

-If this is set to ``True`` then the Joyous page models will not allow their base_form_class to be replaced.
+If this is set to ``True`` then the Joyous page models will not allow their base_form_class to be replaced (unless the replacement is a subclass of the current form class).
 Instead they will assimilate the newly assigned form class.
 The purpose of this setting is to make Joyous compatible with the `wagtail-modeltranslations <https://github.com/infoportugal/wagtail-modeltranslation>`_ app.
 If you do not use wagtail-modeltranslations then you probably do not need